 Peter Drucker has argued that in the emerging economy, knowledge is the primary resource for individuals and for the economy overall; land, labor, and capital - the economist's traditional factors of production - do not disappear, but they become secondary.
-The astronomical market caps of several Net-based companies have resulted in a reassessment of traditional valuation models of business organizations.
-In the recent history of the Net, companies born in virtual forms on the Net, such as eToys and amazon.com, have gained valuation multiple times compared with their brickand-mortar counterparts, despite limited investments in "hard assets."
+The astronomical market caps of several Net-based companies have resulted in reassessment of traditional valuation models of business organizations.
+In recent history of the Net, companies born in virtual forms on the Net, such as etoys and amazon.com, have gained valuation of multiple times compared with their brick-and-mortar counterparts despite limited investments in 'hard assets'.

 Similar observations are unraveling traditional accounting procedures that cannot account for new factors of production such as knowledge capital, intellectual capital and intangible assets.
-(A detailed account of these concepts is available in Tom Stewart's Intellectual Capital.)
-The successes of Net companies and other information-centric companies such as Microsoft are attributed by some to "increasing returns."
-Traditional factors of production are limited by threshold of scale and scope as every marginal increase in land, labor, or capital results in diminishing returns on the production outcomes.
-In contrast, information assets and knowledge capital seem to be governed by a different law of economic returns: investment in every additional unit of information or knowledge created and used results in a higher return.
-This is often attributed to externalities: as more people become members of the network and use its services, greater value is added to the network.
+[A detailed account of these concepts is available in Tom Stewart's Intellectual Capital.]
+Success of Net companies and other information-centric companies such as Microsoft are attributed by some to 'increasing returns.'
+Traditional factors of production are limited by threshold of scale and scope as every marginal increase in land, labor or capital results in diminishing returns on the production outcomes.
+In contrast, information assets and knowledge capital seem to be governed by a different law of economic returns: investment in every additional unit of information or knowledge created and utilized results in a higher return.
+This is often attributed to externalities: as more people become members of the network and use its services, it adds greater value to the network.